yang123vc/qf/README.md

 There is a sample application which details how to complete the setup.
 Take a look at it [here](https://github.com/bankole7782/qf_example)

-Copy the folder `qffiles` from the main repo into the same path as your `main.go` like in the sample application.
+Copy the folder `qffiles` from the main repo into the same path as your `main.go`.

 Make sure you look at `main.go` in the sample app, copy and edit it to your own preferences.